 The results of this study indicate that income, the price of non-housing items and interest rates largely explain the pattern of demand for housing in Barbados, with interest rates apparently having a positive impact on the demand for housing through their effect on mortgage credit availability.
 This indicates the primacy of individuals' ability to service their mortgage in their housing decisions.
 Indeed, it appears from the statistical insignificance of the price variable in the long run, that not even escalating housing prices have been a deterrent to potential homeowners.
-However, the short-run impact of the price variable suggests that rapid, uncontrolled house price inflation could still pose a risk.
-These findings indicate where policymakers should focus their attention in a bid to achieve their desired outcome.
+However, the short-run impact of the price variable suggests that rapid, uncontrolled house price inflation could still pose a These findings indicate where policymakers should focus their attention in a bid to achieve their desired outcome.
+Clearly, based on these results, what is relevant for policy is that income grows commensurate with housing prices.